bkesterbyld/fabulous-oregano/content/pages/features.md

       **Centralized cataloging, visibility and control**

-      Bitdomain admins can manage unlimited bitdomains for their organization and enjoy full control and monitoring of all data.
+      Bitdomain platform admins can manage unlimited bitdomains for their organization and enjoy full control and monitoring of all data.
     actions:
       - label: View Demo
         url: '#'